aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 Veteran's Day, so a nice day off!
 Still, had an interview with an ecological consulting firm.
 Enjoyed chatting with them, fingers crossed they've got a position here in Seattle!

+**Tuesday, November 12**

+Had Rosalind's class from Maritime High come through and get a tour of the lab.
+Holy moly, high schoolers are a handful!

+Also looked into a few options for scheduling my thesis presentation.
+Looks like it'll be the second week of December!

+Finally, continued reading the Linux book I've been going through.

 Goals:
     - Schedule committee meeting (waiting to hear back from Chelsea)